Our support services apply an individualized approach to help clients advance their emotional wellness and increase

 Guided Transport Services

-- Our guided transport services increase our clients’ access to life-sustaining medical care, food supplies, and other essential needs.
+- Our guided transport services increase our clients’ access to life-sustaining medical care, food supplies, our programs, and other critical services.

 - Our services are “door-through-door,” which means that our specially-trained drivers provide safe rides, guide clients from their homes and into their destinations, and provide additional assistance – such as reading paperwork and carrying bags.

 - While there is a ticket fee of $3.50 per trip, or $7 per round trip, no qualified client is denied a transport due to financial hardship.

 - Each client may take an unlimited number of rides each month to and from agency services and up to three (3) rides monthly for medical appointments, grocery shopping, and other critical needs.
 Reservations are required at least seven (7) days in advance.

 - Cancellations of transports on the day of or the day before scheduled services affect arrangements for other clients and often prevent others from getting needed transports.
 Clients are asked to please limit late cancellations to only unavoidable situations and provide as much notice as possible.

 - Individual sessions with professional counselors help clients become more accepting of their impairments, deal with other emotional challenges, and improve their outlook on life.

 - In-person counseling sessions can be held at a Sights for Hope services center or in a client’s home.

 - Counseling by phone or videoconferencing also is available.